 I hope you have enjoyed this quote from Will Rogers and the accompanying image taken from the Will Rogers Daily Quotes iPhone app.
 Please visit our blog, twitter, or Facebook page regularly and pass these posts on to friends that might enjoy a bit of wisdom from Will Rogers.

-The image was taken directly from images at the Will Rogers Memorial Museum archive.
+The image was taken directly from photographs at the Will Rogers Memorial Museum archive.
 I apologize for the quality of the image, but this is exactly what the 1920s photo looked like when I scanned it.
 In the hundreds of images contained in this iPhone application, I wanted to share as many different Will Rogers photos as possible from as wide a variety of times and situations – movies, cowboy, vaudeville, with famous people, and family scenes.

 Will Rogers is a man worth remembering, and quoting.
 His wit, humor and insight into life will amaze and astonish you.
 His life will inspire you.
 Watch for new blog posts from my Will Rogers quotes collection.